Rome Travel Guide · Arrival · Public transport · Security

-Leonardo da Vinci intercontinental airport in the municipality of Fiumicino is the largest airport in Italy.
-In 2019 it was voted the best European airport with more than 25 million passengers by the Airport Council International ACI, ahead of Munich and Copenhagen.
+The Leonardo da Vinci intercontinental airport in the municipality of Fiumicino is the largest airport in Italy.
+It was voted the best European airport with more than 25 million passengers by the Airport Council International ACI, ahead of Munich and Copenhagen.

-Ciampino is the older airport in Rome and operates the low cost flights.
+Ciampino is Rome’s older airport and serves low cost flights.

-It is closer to the city, but has no rail and highway connections.
+It is closer to the city, but has no rail or motorway access.

 Arrival by car